 Note that Final Cut Pro X does not actually have a built-in Adjustment Layer.
 However, with a little technical know-how, you can create one via Motion and publish it to FCPX.
 You don’t really have to go through that route anyway, they are already pre-created Adjustments Layers if you know where to look.
 These pre-created Adjustment layers can be downloaded for free.
 When it comes to using Adjustment Layers, there are limitless uses to it.
 Usually, once you have a grasp of it, they become a must-use part of your video editing process.

 Nonetheless, we’ve identified three of the most important usage of Adjustment Layers which you should be using;

 - Color Correction and Multiple Add Effect

 Using the adjustment layer, you can save time and energy by color correcting multiple clips with few clicks.
 All you have to do is to add the grades to the adjustment layers including the effect.
-When it’s a multiple frame, extend the layer to every of the clips.
+When it’s multiple frames, extend the layer to each of the clips.
 This does not mean they cannot be disabled if you have no need for it again.

 - Create Movable Markers